kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   * `spec.parallelism` becomes *mutable* again: the v1.36 rule that rejected `spec.parallelism`
   updates for gang Jobs is removed, restoring Elastic Indexed Jobs.
-  * `spec.scheduling.policy.gang.minCount` is *mutable* in-flight: on change the controller recompiles the `Workload` and re-syncs the `PodGroup` size.
+  * `spec.scheduling.schedulingPolicy.gang.minCount` is *mutable* in-flight: on change the controller recompiles the `Workload` and re-syncs the `PodGroup` size.
   * All other `spec.scheduling` fields remain *immutable* after creation, enforced by api-server validation, since changing the policy, topology, disruption mode, or resourceClaims would require